scastlara/ppaxe/README.md

 ## Using the Gene dictionary

 By default, PPaxe uses the [HGNC](https://www.genenames.org/) dictionary of gene symbols to normalize the protein/gene symbols found in the article.
 The `ppaxe` command-line tool has the option `-e` that restricts all the results to only those proteins that match against the HGNC database.
-Users can change this file (located at `ppaxe/data/HGNC_gene_dictionary.txt`) in order to restrict their searches to only specific genes or proteins.
+Users can change this file (located at `ppaxe/data/HGNC_gene_dictionary.txt`) in order to restrict their searches to only specific genes or proteins, or to normalize gene names using a different dictionary.

 ## Documentation